Latest Chart Version: 1.5.0 | View on Artifact Hub

 vectorStore.enabled | Enable vector store | false |

-vectorStore.type | Vector store type (weaviate/redis/qdrant) | none |
+vectorStore.type | Vector store type (weaviate/redis/qdrant).
+Use redis for Redis or Valkey-compatible services | none |

 bifrost.encryptionKey | Encryption key | "" |